makarov-m/Yandex.Practicum.DA/README.md

  Tools: Python + Pandas & Matplotlib libraries, Jupiter Notebook
  Results: were tested several hypothesis (T-Test); deficiencies in tariffs were found, and made recommendations for their improvement

  4. Game Project
- Topic: mix
+ Topic: mixed
  Task: identify patterns that determine the success of the game
  Tools: Python + Pandas & Matplotlib libraries, Jupiter Notebook
  Results: were tested several hypothesis (T-Test); conclusions were prepared which game directions should be developed in the near future

  5. Airline Project
  Topic: Data Storage
  Task: understand the preferences of users who buy tickets to certain destinations
- Tools: Python + Pandas & BeautifulSoup libraries; JSON Requests; Jupiter Notebook; PostgreSQL
+ Tools: Python + Pandas, Matplotlib & BeautifulSoup libraries; JSON Requests; Jupiter Notebook; PostgreSQL
- Results: the demand of passengers for air tickets was analyzed, preferences were found
+ Results: the demand of passengers for air tickets was analyzed, client's preferences were found

  6. Afisha Project
- Topic: business performance analysis
+ Topic: business performance analysis, cohort analysis, user metrics
  Task: reduce costs by eliminating unprofitable traffic sources and reallocating budget
- Tools:
+ Tools: Python + Pandas, Numpy & Matplotlib, Seaborn libraries; Jupiter Notebook
- Results:
+ Results: user metrics for the product were calculated; the best channels for attracting traffic were determined

  7. E-commerce Project
  Topic: A/B testing
  Task: launch A/B test and prioritize hypotheses
- Tools:
+ Tools: Python + Pandas, Numpy, Scipy & Matplotlib, Seaborn libraries; Jupiter Notebook
- Results:
+ Results: were tested several hypothesis (U-Test); the test was declared as invalid

  8. Сatering establishments project
- Topic:
+ Topic: data visualisation
- Task:
+ Task: market analysis
- Tools:
+ Tools: Python + Pandas, Numpy, Scipy & Matplotlib, Seaborn, Plotly libraries; Jupiter Notebook; API; JSON Requests;
- Results:
+ Results: were made recommendations for the new restaurant development

  9. Mobile App Project
- Topic:
+ Topic: mixed
- Task:
+ Task: build a sales funnel, study customer behavior, explore the results of an A/A/B tests
- Tools:
+ Tools: Python + Pandas, Numpy, Scipy & Matplotlib, Seaborn, Plotly libraries; Jupiter Notebook;
- Results:
+ Results: were tested 16 hypothesis (Z-Test); A/B test showed that changes in the interface did not give significant results for users; were given recommendations for App improvement

  10. News Project
  Topic: dashboards creation